a-djebali/a-djebali.github.io/_posts/2018-01-17-hadoop-sqoop-data-aggregation.md

 $ crontab -e
 ```

-Then at this at the end (e.g. imports done every day at 6am)
+Then put this at the end (e.g. imports done every day at 6am)

 ```
 0 6 * * * /path/to/job.sh